 Since installing SureCam, Krispy Kreme has dramatically reduced incident frequency by 80% and paid motor fleet claims reduced by over 40% in a six-month period.

 What would a 20%, 40% or 80% reduction in claims costs mean for your company?
 For many, it can represent significant savings that typically outweigh the initial investment.
 That’s one reason to consider investing in cameras.

-Another relevant question to ask is what it might cost to not invest in camera technology.
+Another relevant question to ask is what it might cost to not invest in fleet video technology.
 With insurance and claims costs on the rise, many fleets consider cameras a requirement for themselves.
 Most fleets find that one 50/50 claim, one fraudulent claim, or one claim that gets dragged out with litigation is enough to cover the entire roll-out.
-Having this technology in place before you need it in instances of fraudulent claims or accidents can save you more than the cost of investing in cameras in the first place.
+Having this technology in place before you need it in instances of fraudulent claims or accidents can save you more than the cost of investing in connected dash cameras in the first place.

 Fleets have to balance a number of priorities, including technology, hiring, maintenance, etc. Most SureCam clients will tell you that the right time to install connected dash cameras is as soon as possible.